 And therein lies the problem, we talk about TDD as if it is an investment to ensure that our code works after we make changes, but testing offers much more than that.
 Testing allows you to explore your code design as much, if not more, as it protects your code against bugs and regressions.

 Test Driven Design Not Test Driven Development

 The idea that TDD should be done as a design principle is nothing new.
-This article), mentioned Design as a benefit to TDD.
 Here is a Dr. Dobbs article describing TDD as Test Driven Design rather than Test Driven Development..
 This conversations already exists, yet the software engineering community still emphasizes TDD’s ability for you to comfortably make changes rather than its use as a design step.
 So why should the focus be on Test Driven Design, and not Test Driven Development?

 Why Design is important

 There is an old adage that code is read more than it is written.
 This proverb could be seen in Python’s design philosophy; the first sentence in the eighth PEP (of which there are hundreds) is literally "code is read much more often than it is written."
 This is one of the reasons we use design patterns: they improve readability.
 They allow us to organize our code in a coherent and organized fashion for other developers to understand.